bvbohnen/X3_Customizer/Documentation.md

       Adjust a global flag by the given multiplier.
       Generic transform works on any named global field.

+      * field_name:
+        - String, name of the field in Globals.txt
+      * scaling_factor:
+        - Multiplier to apply to the existing value.

  * Adjust_Job_Count

     Requires: Jobs.txt

       Adjusts job counts using a multiplier.
-      These will always have a minimum of 1. new_count = max(1, old_counter * factor)
+These will always have a minimum of 1.

-      job_count_factors:
+      * job_count_factors:
-          List of tuples pairing an identifier key with the adjustment value to apply.
+        - List of tuples pairing an identifier key with the adjustment value to apply.
           The first match will be used.
-          Key will try to match an boolean field in the jobs file (see File_Fields for field names), or failing that will try to do a job name match (partial match supported) based on the name in the jobs file.
+        - Key will try to match an boolean field in the jobs file (see File_Fields for field names), or failing that will try to do a job name match (partial match supported) based on the name in the jobs file.
-          '*' will match all jobs not otherwise matched.
+        - '*' will match all jobs not otherwise matched.

  * Adjust_Job_Respawn_Time

     Requires: Jobs.txt

       Adjusts job respawn times, using an adder and multiplier on the existing respawn time.
-          new_time = old_time * multiplier + adder

-      time_adder_list, time_multiplier_list:
+      * time_adder_list, time_multiplier_list:
-          Lists of tuples pairing an identifier key with the adjustment value to apply.
+        - Lists of tuples pairing an identifier key with the adjustment value to apply.
           The first match will be used.
-          Key will try to match an boolean field in the jobs file (see File_Fields for field names), or failing that will try to do a job name match (partial match supported) based on the name in the jobs file.
+        - Key will try to match an boolean field in the jobs file (see File_Fields for field names), or failing that will try to do a job name match (partial match supported) based on the name in the jobs file.
-          '*' will match all jobs not otherwise matched.
+        - '*' will match all jobs not otherwise matched.

  * Adjust_Missile_Damage